 Wailea is one of the more secluded towns along Maui’s southwestern coastline.
-It’s known for its luxurious resort community vibe, prestigious golf courses, and crescent-shaped beaches.
+It’s known for its luxurious resort community vibe, prestigious golf courses, and white sand beaches.
 The Fairmont Kea Lani is tucked along the Wailea coastline and recently underwent a complete renovation, transforming it into one of the most elite venues for Maui weddings.
 This resort is also one of the only places in Hawaii where you’ll find that all guest rooms and suites have an ocean view, making it ideal for anyone looking to host an unforgettable destination wedding.
-Fairmont Kea Lani has both indoor and outdoor spaces for your big day — we personally love the Polo Lawn, which is pictured above.
+Fairmont Kea Lani has both indoor and outdoor spaces for your special day—we personally love the Polo Lawn, which is pictured above.

 The Ritz-Carlton, Kapalua

 The Ritz-Carlton Kapalua is another one of our favorite Maui wedding venues.
-Located in Kapalua, which is home to one of Hawaii’s largest nature preserves, this venue is surrounded by amazing scenery, including lush rainforests and marine sanctuaries.
+Located in Kapalua on the North Shore, which is home to one of Hawaii’s largest nature preserves, this venue is surrounded by amazing scenery, including lush rainforests and marine sanctuaries.
 The Ritz-Carlton is one of only three resorts in Kapalua, giving you privacy and serenity on the big day.
-You can get married on the beach, a hilltop lawn, or even on the edge of a cliff overlooking the ocean.
+You can get married on the beach, a hilltop lawn, or even on the edge of a cliff overlooking the Kapalua bay.
 The venue provides basic wedding services, including catering, event rentals, and coordination.

 Kaanapali Beach Hotel

 Whether you’re eloping, renewing your vows, or hosting a wedding for 300 people, Kaanapali Beach Hotel offers Maui wedding packages for all of the above.
-In addition to basic event coordination, the Kaanapali Beach Hotel will provide catering, cake, event rentals, and accommodations for your big day.
-This venue has 11 acres of scenic property, with oceanfront, ocean view, and secluded garden spaces available.
+In addition to basic event coordination, the Kaanapali Beach Hotel will provide a caterer, cake, event rentals, and accommodations for your big day.
+This venue has 11 acres of scenic property, with oceanfront, ocean view, and secluded garden spaces surrounded by palm trees.
 With your venue rental, you also have the option to personalize your wedding with various add-ons, such as floral design, hula dancers, lei greeters, ceremony musicians, and more.

-If you’re looking for a venue with true Hawaiian charm, check out Travaasa Hana on Maui’s east coast.
+If you’re looking for a venue with true Hawaiian charm and Aloha spirit, check out Hana Maui Resort on Maui’s east coast.
 This secluded venue has fabulous oceanfront spots for anyone looking to host a classic Maui beach wedding, but the resort also has additional indoor and outdoor spaces.
-A plantation house has an adjoining lanai connected by a wall of French doors that open to allow an abundance of natural light and ocean breezes.
+The main house has an adjoining lanai connected by a wall of French doors that open to allow an abundance of natural light and ocean breezes.
 Various pavilions and dining rooms are also available, depending on the size of your guest list.
 The spacious venue also features oceanfront bungalows, family suites, two pools, a full-service spa, yoga studio, and a restaurant.

 Not all Maui wedding venues are on the beach!
-This quaint venue in Kapalua does have a spacious lawn with ocean views, but it also features a historical chapel that is lovely for an intimate indoor ceremony.
+This quaint venue in Kapalua does have a spacious lawn with ocean views, but it also features a historical chapel that is lovely for an intimate wedding ceremony.
 The chapel’s white walls, natural wood floors and vaulted ceilings make the interior space feel extra-roomy and bright.
-If you can’t live without a bit of sand between your toes, The Steeple House is just a short five-minute walk to Ironwoods Beach — perfect for taking your wedding portraits or watching the sunset.
+If you can’t live without a bit of sand between your toes, Maui Pineapple Chapel is just a short five-minute walk to Ironwoods Beach—perfect for taking your wedding portraits or watching the sunset.
 The Kapalua cliffs are also nearby if you’re looking for a dramatic backdrop.
 Customize your venue rental by reserving just the chapel for a small group or the entire property, which can fit up to 500 people.